Sam-Hedges/Sam-Hedges.github.io/docs/pages/career.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

 I’m an aspiring Engine, Gameplay & Graphics Programmer currently a second year student studying Computer Games Programming (BSc) at **[Anglia Ruskin University in Cambridge, UK](https://goo.gl/maps/3tmaKfV1jfGMTere9)**.
+I pride myself on my dedicated attitude to working hard, and my lived daily passion for discovery, which enables me to create games to the best of my abilities.
+The difficulty of computers, programming and games, excites me and motivates me to keep pushing my boundaries, to learn more and more.
+From Touch-Typing, to Neovim, to programming with C and learning the terminal; as well as Love2D leading to RayLib, to OpenGL and creating my own game engine.
+I'm deeply self-driven, and desire to work creatively with others to learn from those with more experience, and to create awesome games with people who have that same level of passion as me.

-I’ve been making and studying games for over 7 years, currently proficient with but not limited to Unity & C#, Unreal & C++, and HLSL / CG, as well as having had experience with other software including Adobe Photoshop, Adobe Premiere Pro, Adobe After Effects and Substance Designer.
-I'm passionate about making unique and impressive visual effects/shaders and combining those with compelling gameplay mechanics and engine systems.
-Seeing my work come together in creative collaborative projects and seeing my peers’ talented work, fuels my desire to keep learning and makes me eager to be part of the games industry.
-Currently, although I have no major achievements other than a distinction in my college course, I consider my perseverance in advancing my games development skills to be my greatest accomplishment.
-I’ve greatly improved since my start as a developer and feel confident that nothing is out of my reach as I continue to keep up to date with the latest industry trends.
+I’ve been making and studying games for over 8 years, and my major achievements include: a distinction in my college course, the opportunities I've had to connect and network with so many industry professionals, and I consider my perseverance in advancing my games development to be my greatest accomplishment.
+I’ve greatly improved since my start as a developer and feel confident that nothing is out of my reach as I continue to keep learning and advancing my capabilities.
 I’m currently aiming for a full-time position within a Game Studio, whether indie or AAA, to gain experience in the industry and expand my skills, knowledge & portfolio.
 Reach out to **[sam.hedges.sh@gmail.com](mailto:sam.hedges.sh@gmail.com)** or my socials below to connect!

 ---